 The Los Angeles School for The Movement of the Technicolor People is a collaboration with taisha paggett, Ashley Hunt and WXPT: Angela Anderson, Charmaine Bee, Heyward Bracey, Rebecca Bruno, Erin Christovale, Loren Fenton, Maria Garcia, Kloii “Hummingbird” Hollis, Meena Murugesan, taisha paggett, Sebastian Peters-Lazaro, Kristianne Salcines, Ché Ture, Devika Wickremesinghe and Suné Woods.

 ***This is an extensive and multifaceted project.
-I have highlighted many of my own specific contributions that came out of working in conversation with the many contributors and supporters during The School’s development, but there is a much wider scope of the project. please please please visit
+In this documentation, I have primarily highlighted my own contributions to building the spaces (and how they were utilized) that came out of a working in conversation with the many contributors and supporters during The School’s development, but there is a much wider scope of the project. please please please visit

 The project’s second iteration (below) found its home in 2016 at Diverseworks in Houston, Texas and was curated by Rachel Cook.
 WXPT expanded in Houston with Adam Castaneda, Celestina Billington, Brittani Broussard, Caleb Fields, Rosine Kouamen, Eternal Lokumbe, Norola Morgan, and Kenneth Owens.